A Bayesian Approach for De-duplication in the Presence of Relational Data: A de-duplication model incorporating relational data

-Accordingly, we model the relational data through a latent distance model of the form where each $\uv_n$ is embedded in a $K$-dimensional social space.
+Accordingly, we model the relational data through a latent distance model \citep{hoff-2002} of the form where each $\uv_n$ is embedded in a $K$-dimensional social space.
 Then, the attribute data are modeled according to the status of field-specific distortion indicators $w_{i,\ell}$ through

 where $\vtev_\ell$ is an $M_\ell$-dimensional vector of multinomial probabilities.
-The rest of the model, but the prior specification on $\xiv$, is given exactly as in \citet[Ch.
-3]{sosa2017latent}.
-Section \ref{sec_prior_specification_on_the_linkage_structure} is devoted to discuss several prior formulations for $\xiv$, including our proposal.
+The rest of the model, but the prior specification on $\xiv$, is given exactly as in \citet[Sec.
+3 and 4]{sosa2018record}.
+Lastly, we devote Section \ref{sec_prior_specification_on_the_linkage_structure} in this document to discuss several prior formulations for $\xiv$.